-Evaluation process and methods: Advance written exams (A), exams in the end of semester (B).
-Examination is based on some questions which should be answered according to the obtained knowledge during semester as well as to the ability to combine knowledge with information and the critical thought of the students.
+Evaluation process and methods: Exams in the end of semester.

+Examination is based on some questions which should be answered according to the obtained knowledge during semester from the lectures and laboratory as well as to the ability to combine knowledge with information and the critical thought of the students.
+An exercise (example from the laboratory work is included in the examination's questions in which will be given 1 mark .
 Exams in the end of semester take place on date and hours as well as in auditoriums announced by the Department.
 Duration of exams is 3 h.
-Marks are rotatable.